stefanomaxenti/LNSM_Polimi-2021-22/README.md

 This is a project on indoor localization (NLS vs Kalman) of a device using noisy TDOA measurements, developed in MATLAB.

-We provide a [report](https://github.com/stefanomaxenti/LNSM_Polimi-2021-22/blob/main/Report.pdf) and [slides](https://github.com/stefanomaxenti/LNSM_Polimi-2021-22/raw/main/Slides.pptx).
+We provide the code, a [report](https://github.com/stefanomaxenti/LNSM_Polimi-2021-22/blob/main/Report.pdf) and [slides](https://github.com/stefanomaxenti/LNSM_Polimi-2021-22/raw/main/Slides.pptx).